marlonrichert/zsh-autocomplete/README.md

 * Tested to work with [Zsh](http://zsh.sourceforge.net) 5.7 or newer.

 Minimum:
-* Should theoretically work with Zsh 5.3 or newer, but I don't test with anything older than 5.7.
+* Should theoretically work with Zsh 5.4 or newer, but I'm unable to test that.

 ## Installing & Updating
 If you use [Znap](https://github.com/marlonrichert/zsh-snap), simply add the following to your